a-lareira/inditex-exercise/README.md

 Results can be found in `target/site/jacoco/index.html` file.
 I also have configured the CI pipeline to publish a message on the PR with the code coverage report.

+## Sonar Coverage
+Sonar is a great tool to analyze code quality.
+I have added the sonar maven plugin in order to execute the analysis manually.
+It would be a better approach to execute the analysis on the CI pipeline, but I have not time enough to configure it.